 The Forum has initiated Conversations on Zoom which launches on 23 June 2020.
 Members engage in dialogue with a colleague about their special interests and approaches to the work they are each doing, and all members may join the discussion.

 Conversations on Zoom take place on Tuesdays (09:00 Los Angeles; 12.00 New York; 17:00 UK; 18:00 Hannover; 19:00 Jerusalem time).
-Zoom Log-in details here (this link might not work if you not a member of HC.
+Zoom Log-in details here (this link might not work if you are not a member of HC.
 If you want to become a member, see below how to join.)
+The room will open 15 minutes early for greetings and socialising.

 23 June 2020